thakaremohit/thakaremohit/README.md

-I'm a Computer Engineering graduate and cybersecurity enthusiast with experience in Application Security, WAPI, and Network Security.
+I'm a Computer Engineering graduate and cybersecurity enthusiast with experience in Web Devlopement,Application Devlopement,Application Security, WAPI, and Network Security.
 I am passionate about exploring new technologies and enhancing my skills in Linux and security analysis.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+My journey in computer science has led me to develop a passion for Cybersecurity, Web Devlopement, Application Devlopement, and I am now eager to transition into this field.

 ## Skills